Adderall Addiction: Symptoms, Causes, Effects and Treatment

 What are the Treatments for Adderall addiction?

-Here are treatment options for Adderall addiction:
+The treatment options for Adderall addiction are given below:

 Pharmacological Treatments: No established pharmacotherapy exists for Adderall (amphetamine) dependence, but some treatments show potential.
 Stimulant agonist therapies like dexamphetamine and methylphenidate have demonstrated some positive effects.
 Naltrexone, an opioid antagonist, and topiramate, an anticonvulsant, have also shown promise in reducing amphetamine use in certain populations.
 However, these treatments require further research due to inconsistent results across studies.
 Antidepressants such as bupropion and mirtazapine have shown limited success, and their benefits are often population-specific and not broadly effective [Siefried et al., 2020].